 'Ayn Dàbà: a town in the district of Antioch whose location is unknown; birthplace of the learned Jacob of Edessa.

-'Ayn Zarba (Anàzarba): a town in Cilicia, on the river Jijan.
+'Ayn Zarba (Anàzarba): A town in Cilicia, on the river Jijan.
 Today it is a small village called Anàzura.

 Beth Bätin: an extinct town outside Harran.

-Beth Qandasa: Near Edessa
+Beth Qandasa: A town in Edessa

 Beth Nabu: Near Mubbag